How to Create a Stablecoin in 2025 [Step-by-Step Guide + Tech Stack]

 Stablecoin, a programmable cryptocurrency, primarily aims to ensure price stability.
 How does it work?
 Stablecoin is pegged with a stable asset, unlike traditional cryptos such as Bitcoin or Ethereum.
 Pegging allows Stablecoin to balance a constant value, making it ideal for usual transactions.

 Various stablecoins are pegged to fiat currencies such as the Euro or the US dollar.
-Stablecoins are also pegged with other assets such as gold or real estate, ensuring higher stability.
+Stablecoins are also pegged with other assets such as gold or real estate, termed as asset-backed stablecoin

 Stablecoins are highly immune to volatility.
 Working just like cryptocurrencies and ensuring the benefits such as transparency, security, and privacy, stablecoins maintain a stable value.